sam-xl/py_trees_parser/README.md

 ### Service Behaviors

+- `ServiceClient` ([`py_trees.behaviour.Behaviour`]): This is an abstract service client class that sets up most of the steps that are necessary for a ServiceClient.
+This requires that any derived class create a `get_request` function, which creates the specific goal needed for the desired service, additionally it requires a `validate_service_response` function that will eventually set `self.success` depending if the response from the service was valid or not.
 - `SetABBIOSignal` ([`behavior_tree.behaviors.ServiceClient`]): This behavior
   triggers an IO signal by calling a specified ABB ROS 2 service (default is `/rws_client/set_io_signal`).
 It supports setting the IO signal to either